leodeslf/leaf/summs/ux/dont_make_me_think.md

 ### Usability as common courtesy

->Why your Web site should be a mensch*.
+>Why your Web site should be a mensch*

 **Mensch: a German-derived word, a person with integrity and honor, someone who does the right thing.*